totalspectrum/spin2cpp/doc/c.md

 Because much existing assembly code is written in the Spin language, FlexC supports inline assembly that (mostly) uses the Spin rules for expression evaluation and comments.
 These blocks are like C style inline assembly, but start with the keyword `__pasm` instead of `__asm`.
 Inside `__pasm` blocks comments start with a single quote, and expressions are evaluated as they are in Spin.

-`__pasm` blocks are still a work in progress, and are probably still incomplete.
+`__pasm` blocks may only appear at top level (outside of any function).
+Inside a function only `__asm` blocks are supported, for now.
+Also note that the Spin language compatibility inside `__pasm` blocks is still a work in progress, and there are probably many missing pieces.

 Note that FlexC supports calling Spin methods directly, so to adapt existing Spin code it may be easier to just include the Spin object with `struct __using` (see below).